SarloteKumpina/laura-sarlote-project/README.md

    - store each digit from users input into the array "userNumber";
    - assign a value to "bullsCount" by calling the method "countBulls";
    - assign a value to "cowsCount" by calling the method "countCows";
-   - store data into the array "table", use variables "UserGuessCountTen", "UserGuessCountFifteen" and "UserGuessCountTwenty";
+   - store data into the array "table", use variables "UserGuessCountStatic" and "UserGuessCount";
-   - subtract by one value from "UserGuessCountTen", "UserGuessCountFifteen" or "UserGuessCountTwenty";
    - call the method "printTable";
-   - reset the "userGuessCountTen" to - 10 after every game;
-   - reset the "userGuessCountFifteen" to - 15 after every game;
-   - reset the "userGuessCountTwenty" to - 20 after every game;
+   - reset all the user inputs after every game;
    - count played games and include information about how many games the user won and how many lost;
    - make sure that after correct guess user gets the following message: